AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_gre_high_performance_workflow.rst

 Step 3.3.
 Advertise that GRE source IP on Edge Router to the BGP session between Edge router and AWS Direct Connect
 -------------------------------------------------------------------------------------------------------------------

-The purpose here is to let AWS VGW able to learn the GRE source IP on Edge Router via BGP session between Edge router and AWS Direct Connect, so that Aviatrix Transit Gateway can reach the GRE source IP on Edge router to form GRE tunnel over AWS Direct Connect.
+The purpose of this step is to let AWS VGW learn the GRE source IP on Edge Router via BGP session between Edge router and AWS Direct Connect, so that Aviatrix Transit Gateway can reach the GRE source IP on Edge router to form GRE tunnel over AWS Direct Connect.
-To demostrate this concept in a simple fashion, we utilize IOS "ip prefix-list" function and apply it on BGP neighbor with direction out function to distribute GRE source IP.
+To demonstrate this concept in a simple fashion, we utilize IOS "ip prefix-list" function and apply it on BGP neighbor with direction out function to distribute GRE source IP.

   - Create a prefix list that defines GRE source IP on Edge router for BGP advertisement